Wendell Scott: Racing career

 In 1961, he moved up to the Grand National Series.
 He achieved the most points for a debutant in 1961.
-In the 1964 season, he finished 15th in points, and on December 1 of that year, driving a Chevrolet Bel Air that he purchased from Ned Jarrett, he won a race on the half-mile dirt track at Speedway Park in Jacksonville, Florida—the first Grand National event won by an African-American.
+In the 1964 season, he finished 15th in points, and on December 1, 1963, driving a Chevrolet Bel Air that he purchased from Ned Jarrett, he won a race on the half-mile dirt track at Speedway Park in Jacksonville, Florida—the first Grand National event won by an African American.
 Scott passed Richard Petty, who was driving an ailing car, with 25 laps remaining for the win.
 Scott was not announced as the winner of the race at the time.
 Buck Baker, the second-place driver, was initially declared the winner, but race officials discovered two hours later that Scott had not only won, but was two laps in front of the rest of the field.
 NASCAR awarded Scott the win afterwards, but his family never received the trophy he had earned until 2021 – nearly 58 years after the race, and 31 years after Scott had died.

 He continued to be a competitive driver despite his low-budget operation through the rest of the 1960s.
 Despite his successes, he never received commercial sponsorship.
 In 1964, Scott finished 12th in points despite missing several races.
 Over the next five years, Scott consistently finished in the top ten in the point standings.
 He finished 11th in points in 1965, was a career-high 6th in 1966, 10th in 1967, and finished 9th in both 1968 and 1969.
-His top year in winnings was 1969 when he won $47,451.
+His top year in winnings was 1969 when he won US$47,451.

-Scott was forced to retire due to injuries from a racing accident at Talladega, Alabama in 1973, although he did make one more start at the 1973 National 500 in which he finished 12th place.
+Scott was forced to retire due to injuries from a racing accident at Talladega, Alabama, in 1973, although he did make one more start at the 1973 National 500 in which he finished 12th place.
 He achieved one win and 147 top ten finishes in 495 career Grand National starts.

-Scott died on December 23, 1990 in Danville, Virginia, having suffered from spinal cancer.
+Scott died on December 23, 1990, in Danville, Virginia, having suffered from spinal cancer.

+Personal life

+Scott's wife, Mary, drove the truck that transported his car, and the pair and their seven children attended races.
+His daughter, Sybil, went on to become a consultant for NASCAR's Drive for Diversity campaign, which attempts to increase the number of women and minorities in the sport, both on the track and in the stands.
+His son, Wendell Jr., died in 2022.